nvzqz/minimal-mistakes/_posts/2017-11-02-rust-static-assertions.md

 Evidently we can utilize Rust's powerful compile-time checks in a very elegant way.

+This post was inspired from speaking to other Rustaceans at the Boston Rust meetup last night.
+Apparently there's members of the community who are just as interested in these cool little hacks as I am. 😁

 Currently, `assert_eq_size!` can't be implemented via `const_assert` because `std::mem::size_of` is not a constant function (yet).